Catalyst in a chemical reaction

 Chemical catalyst is a foreign substance that increases the speed of the reaction by lowering activation energy without change at the end of the chemical or biological process.
-Therefore, a catalyst in chemistry can be simply defined as a substance that enhances the speed of chemical reaction itself remaining unaltered in inactivity, mass, and chemical composition.
-The catalyst plays an important role in many chemical and real-life biological processes and work to find the alternate path where activation energy decreases but kinetics reaction rate increases.
+A catalyst in chemistry can be simply defined as a substance that enhances the speed of the chemical reaction itself remaining unaltered in mass, activity, and chemical composition.
+The catalyst plays an important role in many chemical and real-life biological processes and works to find the alternate path where activation energy decreases but kinetics reaction rate increases.

 - The most important characteristics of the catalyst remain unchanged in the molecular mass, density, concentration, and chemical formula of constitute elements at the end of the reaction.
-However, the physical state of chemicals like particle size or color of the chemical catalyst maybe alter.
+However, the physical state of chemicals like particle size or color of the chemical catalyst may be altered.
 For example, manganese dioxide uses for the decomposition of potassium chlorate becomes finely divided powder after the chemical reaction is completed.

 The catalyst does not affect the final state of equilibrium derived from Van’t Hoff equation, ΔG0 = – RT lnk, where k = equilibrium constant.
 Since the catalysts do not contribute any energy to the system to increases the free energy but increase the entropy of the system.
 The thermodynamics definition or equation of free energy shows the fact that the catalyst does not change the free energy and equilibrium constant of the chemical reaction.

 The equilibrium constant (k) = k1/k2, where k1 and k2 = rate of forward and backward reaction.
 Therefore, if the catalyst increases the rate of the forward process or k1 increases, to keep k constant, k2 also increases to the same extent.
 Catalysts enhancing the rate of both types like forward and backward reaction, which helps to attain equilibrium more quickly but it does not affect the equilibrium according to the Le Chatelier principle.